 Optimize cacheability

-Build scans make it easy to see which goals are cacheable, and why those that aren’t, aren’t.
+Build Scans make it easy to see which goals are cacheable, and why those that aren’t, aren’t.
 For instance, the surefire:test goal is cacheable for version 2.12.4 and above of the maven-surefire-plugin.

 unsupported plugin version